gaheerab/gaheera_2025/navigation/about.md

 ---
 layout: page
-title: About
+title: About Gaheera
 permalink: /about/
 ---

-Creator of Student 2025
+Senior at Del Norte High School